pabmevi/SteppeBirdHotspotsandPAs/README.md

 These files belong to the manuscript "Spatial shifts in steppe bird hotspots over two decades: assessing conservation priorities and the role of protected areas".

+We provide spatial data on richness per cell for the historical and current periods (see the "combindexHP_CP_26June.shp" file).
+Occurrence data for each species can be made available upon request to the authors and SEO/BirdLife.

 Some data inside the folder "Spatial data" have Spanish names.
-For these data, we are providing an explanation.
+We are providing an explanation for these data.

 Data included in the folder named: "Malla_municipios" refers to the 10 x 10 km grid cells across Spain.
 Data included in the folder named: "Protected areas_enp_2022" refers to the shp file used for Parks in the current period.